Does Stroke Run in Your Family? Key Insights

 5. Quit Smoking

-If you smoke, quitting is one of the most effective ways to reduce your stroke risk.
-Talk to your doctor about resources and strategies to help you quit.
+If you smoke, giving it up is one of the most powerful steps you can take to protect your brain and overall well-being.
+Speak with your doctor about tools, support systems, and proven methods to help you stop for good.

 6. Limit Alcohol Consumption